Rudi Dutschke: The shooting and protest reaction

 On his return from Prague, Dutschke wanted to live with his wife for one to two years in the US and to study Latin American liberation movements.
 The main reason he gave was that he objected in principle to the role in which he had been cast by the media, as leader of the APO.
 The APO should not require a leader, and should demonstrate initiative without his presence.
 He had prepared the move and in the interim had accepted an invitation to a 1 May demonstration in Paris when, on 11 April 1968 he was shot.

 Josef Bachmann, his assailant, a builder's labourer and petty criminal, had left East Germany as a child.
 In 1961, aged 17, he made contact with a Neo-Nazi cell in Peine with whom he handled weapons.
 Bachman testified that the immediate inspiration for his attack was the assassination the week before of Martin Luther King Jr. He had waited for Dutschke outside the SDS office on Kurfürstendamm.
 When the student leader stepped out of the office to collect a prescription for his newborn son Hosea Che, Bachmann approached him, shouting "you dirty, communist pig", and fired three shots striking him twice in the head and once in the shoulder.
 Bachmann fled to a nearby basement, where, after a shootout with the police, he was arrested.

+The shooting sparked what became known as the Westdeutsche Studentenbewegung ("West German student movement").
 Springer once again was accused of complicity ("Bild schoss mit!").
 Demonstrators tried to storm the Springer house in Berlin and set fire to Bild delivery vans.
 The Hamburg print shop was besieged to prevent the paper leaving the presses, and in Munich a demonstrator and a policeman were killed after students ransacked the Bild editorial offices.
 There were over a thousand arrests.

 The Federal Chancellor Kurt Kiesinger cut short his Easter holiday, claiming on his return to Bonn that a planned political action was in progress which had a "revolutionary character".
 He appealed to all those who felt responsible for the maintenance of democracy to show vigilance and calm.

 Borrowing the American SDS slogan "From Protest to Resistance", in konkret Ulrike Meinhof suggested the events marked a new phase in the struggle for socialism, and famously intoned:Protest is when I say that I don’t like this and that.
 Resistance is when I make sure that the things I don’t like no longer occur.
 Protest is when I say I will no longer go along with it.
 Resistance is when I make sure that no one else goes along with it anymore either.